State-dependent memory: Recreating internal state

-Studies have shown that simply creating the same internal state that you had at the time of encoding is sufficient to serve as a retrieval cue.
-Therefore putting yourself in the same mindset that you were in at the time of encoding will help recall in the same way that being in the same situation helps recall.
+Studies have shown that simply creating the same internal state that one had at the time of encoding is sufficient to serve as a retrieval cue.
+Therefore putting oneself in the same mindset as one experienced at the time of encoding will help recall in the same way that being in the same situation helps recall.
 This effect called context reinstatement was demonstrated by Fisher and Craik 1977 when they matched retrieval cues with the way information was memorized.

 Implications

-State-dependent memory has widespread effects that can play roles in our everyday lives.
+State-dependent memory has widespread effects that can play roles in people's everyday lives.
 For example, state-dependence can affect performance on a test or in a job interview.
-It can affect your memory for where you left your car keys.
 However, the power of state-dependent memory can also be harnessed to improve performance in school for those with learning disabilities or outcomes in therapy.

 State-dependent memory has implications on effectiveness of psychological treatment.
 Evidence has also been found for the idea that an individual's state (in regard to substance) can influence the impact of psychological treatment.
 Patients responded better to phobia exposure therapy from one treatment session to another when they were consistent in their states of consciousness.
 This study found that patients who had similar levels of caffeine in their system at each session or who consistently had no caffeine in their system exhibited greater rates of improvement with fewer phobia relapses than patients who came in at various states of caffeine influence from one treatment session to another.
 These results show that state-dependent learning can be used to the advantage of those undergoing psychological treatment.
 By remaining consistent in their state of consciousness during sessions, patients can improve the likelihood of their success and decrease the possibility of relapse.
 Future directions for this kind of research might test substances other than caffeine for similar effects on patient performance during psychological treatment.

 Evidence for state-dependent learning has been found in children with hyperactivity taking the drug methylphenidate, a drug often prescribed for treatment of ADHD symptoms, more commonly known as Ritalin or Concerta.
 Children with hyperactivity taking this drug during periods of learning better retained that information during subsequent periods of methylphenidate use, illustrating the effectiveness of methylphenidate in facilitating learning in children diagnosed with hyperactive disorders.
 However, this state-dependent learning effect of stimulant medication applies only to children diagnosed with hyperactivity.
 Children not diagnosed with hyperactivity show no change in retention rates due to use of stimulants such as methylphenidate or pemoline.
 These studies validate the prescription of stimulants for individuals with hyperactive disorders.
 The results show that the state of consciousness produced through use of these drugs improves cognitive focus in those with hyperactive disorders when taken consistently.